As a parent, you must already know that children nowadays don't play outside a lot compared to back in your days.

 1. The DIY Ultimate Swing Set

 This swing set is awesome!
 I’m an adult and would love to have it in my backyard.
-There is so much to do on it.
+There is so much to do with it.
 And no matter what your child’s favorite is, this swing set has it.
 It contains swings, slides, and even a rope bridge.

 2. The DIY Friendly Swing Set